When is the best time to start looking for scholarships?

 No, you can apply for scholarships while making final decisions about your education.
-However, you will have to be admitted and enrolled to an accredited college or university before The Community Foundation can pay an award.
+However, you will have to be admitted and enrolled to an accredited college or university before the Inland Empire Community Foundation can pay an award.

 Do I need to submit a FAFSA to be eligible to apply for scholarship?

 What scholarships do you offer?